NCAS-CMS/cfa-conventions/source/cfa.md

 * The `address` variable must span exactly the same dimensions in the same order as the `file` variable.

-* For fragments stored external files, an address must be provided corresponding to each named file, and missing values must be used whenever the corresponding location in the `file` variable is a missing value.
+* For fragments stored in external files, an address must be provided corresponding to each named file.
+If there is a trailing dimension then it must be padded with missing values.

-* For fragments stored in the parent file, exactly one address must be provided, and if there is a trailing dimension then the address must be stored in its first elements and the trailing dimension must be padded with missing values.
+* For fragments stored in the parent file, exactly one address must be provided, and if there is a trailing dimension then the address must be stored in its first element and the trailing dimension must be padded with missing values.

-* Fragments that are undefined both in external files and in the parent file are indicated by a missing value both in the `file` variable and in the corresponding location in the `address` variable.
-If there is a trailing dimension then it must be padded with missing values for both variables.

 * Fragments that have no external files nor exist in the parent file are indicated by a missing value.
 If there is a trailing dimension then it must be padded with missing values.